 Why I LOVE visiting schools…

 I am a lover of the arts, of literature, and of sparking new and bold ideas!
 I’ll never forget the first week of kindergarten.
 Our teacher, who I adored, introduced us to our school library.
 I looked around, through rows and rows of books, wonderstruck by the smell, the perfectly lined volumes, and the thought that my imagination was just a few words away from being swept into a whole new world.
 I mean, after I learned to read, of course.
-It was this same year a true, award-winning author visited our school.
+It was this same year an award-winning author visited our school.

 After that, I was hooked, both on books and the thought that one day I too could be an author.
 All these (many) years later, I am passionate about passing along the gifts that were given to me as a child.
 One of my greatest joys as an author is visiting schools, encouraging kids to love to read, and working with students.
 When children are engaged with someone outside the classroom norm, magic seems to occur.
 Suddenly, they remember they are readers, writers, and that dreams are nothing more than passion and goals in waiting.
 After all, my overall message is: “Practice Makes Progress,” because perfection is boring and what do you have to work for if you achieve it?

 We will work together to create the best schedule to fit your needs.
 No two schools are the same.
 Therefore, each schedule will be crafted accordingly.
 Please allow a minimum of 10 minutes between presentations.
 For Skype calls, we’ll disconnect as classes are shifted and we’ll rejoin when ready.

 For pricing, questions, and/or to arrange a visit, please click here: Contact me.